 - Wage garnishment

 In some cases, the court has put parents in jail who refuse to give court ordered access to the other parent.

-Until your child support payments end or your support plan is modified, you must make your payments on time and in full!
+Until your payments end, or you modify your support plan, you must make your payments on time and in full!

 We know firsthand that child support cases can be complex.
-We have extensive experience and will ensure that you complete the right paperwork and take the right actions to make sure the best interests of your child are met.
+Our team has extensive experience and will ensure that you complete the right paperwork and take the right actions to make sure the best interests of your child are met.

-We offer access to dedicated and experienced child support lawyers who are widely respected for the quality and skilled representation that they provide in child support cases.
+We offer access to dedicated and experienced lawyers who are widely respected for the quality and skilled representation that they provide in child support cases.

-Our family law lawyers are dedicated to protecting the rights of children and families during difficult times, and advocating for their best interests.
-To learn more about how we can help you resolve your child support issues, call (705) 302-1102 (Barrie) or (289) 802-2433 (Newmarket) or click here to schedule a consultation.
+Our family law lawyers are dedicated to protecting the rights of children and families during difficult times and advocating for their best interests.
+To learn more about how we can help you resolve your child support issues, call (705) 302-1102 (Barrie), (289) 802-2433 (Newmarket), or (647) 370-8965 (Toronto) or click here to schedule a consultation.